JeffreyLuo333/DDSP/README.md

 <img src="images/NewModel01.png" width="400" height="500">

-## 4. Inference phase: morph a variety of input sound into a set of different instruments
+## 4. Inference phase: morph a range of input sounds into various instrumental outputs

 There are multiple use cases for the trained model.